earthscopeoceans/automaid/README.md

 * A `events_plotly` flag allow the user to plot interactive figures of events in a html page.
 This kind of plot can be disabled to save disk space.

-An additional tool is available to invert a single ".MER" files.
-For this, go in the `scripts` directory.
-Put a Mermaid file with the extension ".MER" in the `scripts/tool_invert_mer` directory.
-And finally run the script: `python tool_invert_mer.py`.